-Of the 14,500,000 shares of our common stock currently authorized, as of the close of business on [], 2025, there were shares of common stock issued and outstanding.
+Of the 14,500,000 shares of our common stock currently authorized, as of the close of business on April 30, 2025, there were 11,709,543 shares of common stock issued and outstanding.
 There are no shares of preferred stock issued and outstanding

 The Board has approved the proposed increase in authorized common stock for the primary purpose of bringing our capital structure in line with those of similarly situated companies with respect to shares of common stock available for issuance as a percentage of total authorized shares.
 Although, at present, the Board has no immediate plans to issue the additional shares of common stock, it desires to have the shares available to provide additional flexibility to use our common stock for business and financial purposes in the future.
 The additional shares may be used for various purposes without further stockholder approval.
 These purposes may include raising capital; establishing strategic relationships with other companies; expanding our business through the acquisition of other businesses, products or technologies; and other purposes.
-If this Proposal No. 4 is not approved by our stockholder value may be harmed by this limitation.
+If this Proposal No. 4 is not approved by our stockholders, it is possible that our financing and business development alternatives may be limited by the lack of unissued and unreserved authorized shares of common stock, and stockholder value may be harmed by this limitation.
 In short, if our stockholders do not approve this Proposal No. 4, we may not be able to access the capital markets, complete corporate collaborations or partnerships, and pursue other business opportunities integral to our growth and success.

 The additional common stock to be authorized by stockholder approval of this Proposal 4 would have rights identical to the currently outstanding shares of our common stock.
 Approval of this Proposal 4 and issuance of the additional authorized shares of common stock would not affect the rights of the holders of currently outstanding shares of our common stock, except for effects incidental to increasing the number of shares of our common stock outstanding, such as dilution of any earnings per share and voting rights of current holders of common stock.
-The additional shares of common stock authorized by the approval of this Proposal 4 could be issued by the Board without further vote of our stockholders except as may be required in particular cases by our Amended Articles of Incorporation, applicable law, regulatory agencies or the NADAQ listing standards.
+The additional shares of common stock authorized by the approval of this Proposal 4 could be issued by the Board without further vote of our stockholders except as may be required in particular cases by our Amended Articles of Incorporation, applicable law, regulatory agencies or the NASDAQ listing standards.
 Under our Amended Articles of Incorporation, stockholders do not have preemptive rights to subscribe to additional securities that we may issue, which means that current stockholders do not have a prior right there under to purchase any new issue of common stock in order to maintain their proportionate ownership interests in NetSol.